mithileshkunal/Python-Practice/README.md

-# Python-Practise
+# Python-Practice
-This is a repository created to practise Python programs
+This is a repository created to practice Python programs